 So the key ingredients are empathy and flexibility.

-So you clearly will not say the same things to the CEO of a company standing next to you at your daughter’s soccer game as you would if he was at a networking event.
-Your USPs and CARS therefore need to be organic and in your DNA and to come out in different formats.
+So you clearly will not say the same things to the CEO of a company standing next to you at your daughter’s soccer game as you would if she was at a networking event.
+Your USPs and CARS statements (Challenges, Achievements Results, Skills) therefore need to be organic and in your DNA and to come out in different formats.
 I think they are actually best in dialogue form – and can be initiated by you asking questions – not delivering a pitch.
 It is always good to find out about the person you’re talking to by asking questions.
 People generally like to be asked about themselves and they like you more for being the one to ask .

 You have to accept the fact that rarely is anyone offered a job or opportunity on the spot, so make your primary goal, realistic and achievable.
 It might be to arrange a meeting, an interview, another opportunity to develop some points or simply a networking contact.
 Sometimes you have to be strategic.